 General Comments: You are required to look up the minimum required circuit for your micro and include all those passive components

-Relevant overall comments about the paper will be included here

-IMPORTANT NOTE: The Bill of Materials is a separate document and should be downloaded and filled out for another assignment.
-The Bill of Materials is to be submitted separately, per the course calendar (possibly on a different week), and will graded collectively with this assignment.

 1.0 Component Analysis

 The primary hardware components of our design include an LCD screen, Bluetooth Transceiver, Microcontroller, and linear actuator.
 The main job of LCD screen is to display the choice user made in the beginning and the status of drink during the process.
 Bluetooth transceiver is the component to connect between mobile application and microcontroller, which will transmit user’s order, via a Bluetooth transmitter.
-The microcontroller will decode the information from bluetooth transceiver, and based on the information, microcontroller will control stepper motor and linear actuator to dispense corresponding drink based on the build in recipe or user’s costume recipe.
+The microcontroller will decode the information from Bluetooth transceiver, and based on the information, microcontroller will control stepper motor and linear actuator to dispense corresponding drink based on the build in recipe or user’s costume recipe.
 The last main component of our design is linear actuator, which is the driver to open the valve of drink dispenser.
 It will be controlled by microcontroller.

 1.1 Analysis of Component 1: LCD screen

-The LCD screen will be used to display the status of the barbot to the users.
-It will display the job processing status of the barbot as well as the drink it is processing.
-We look into two kind of LCD: 16 x 2 Character Display LCD and 128 x 64 Pixel Display LCD.
+The LCD screen will be used to display the status of the Barbot to the users.
+It will display the job processing status of the Barbot as well as the drink it is processing.
+We looked into two kind of LCD: 16 x 2 Character Display LCD and 128 x 64 Pixel Display LCD.

 Character Display: 16x2 Character Display LCD